paulross/pymemtrace/docs/source/examples/dtrace.rst

 Further Analysis
 ---------------------

-There is a in-depth analysis of using DTrace on a real world application in a :ref:`tech-note-dtrace`.
+There is a in-depth analysis of using DTrace on a real world application in a :ref:`tech_notes-dtrace`.